rschristopher/ischristtrue.com/src/ancient-views/index.md

 -->

 Our [modern](../modern-views/index.md) worldview is failing; failing not only to advance civilization but also failing to sustain civilization.
-We all feel this on a gut level, as if there's forces at work actively seeking to harm us.
+We all feel this on some level, as if there's forces at work actively seeking to harm us.
 We can blame globalism or populism or whatever machination of political elites, but these are mere symptoms, the rotten fruits of a deeper nihilism.

 As a result of our failing worldview, there is an inevitable resurgence of ancient worldviews.
 To be clear, this is not a voluntary return to ancient religions.
 Ancient worldviews are returning to us whether we like it or not.
-These are ancient patterns of reality that are manifesting in the midst of the decay of western civilization.
+These are ancient patterns of reality that are manifesting all around us.

 To put it bluntly: the old gods are returning.